echan23/newsapp/README.md

   State: Represents the current state of the application (e.g., loading, success, or error).
   BLoC: Acts as a middleman that receives events and maps them to states.

-I used Bloc to handle my authentication and for almost every feature in my app.